awsdocs/amazon-opensearch-service-developer-guide/doc_source/ac.md

 ### Resource\-based policies<a name="ac-types-resource"></a>

 You add a resource\-based policy, often called the domain access policy, when you create a domain\.
-These policies specify which actions a principal can perform on the domain's *subresources*\.
-Subresources include OpenSearch indices and APIs\.
+These policies specify which actions a principal can perform on the domain's *subresources* \(with the exception of [cross\-cluster search](cross-cluster-search.md#cross-cluster-search-walkthrough)\)\.
+Subresources include OpenSearch indexes and APIs\.
 The [Principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html) element specifies the accounts, users, or roles that are allowed access\.
 The [Resource](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_resource.html) element specifies which subresources these principals can access\.

 The following resource\-based policy grants `test-user` full access \(`es:*`\) to the subresources on `test-domain`:

 ```
 {